armincifuentes/YDNAD/README.md

 Don't worry.
 You don't need a designer.
 Just like [@shesho](http://twitter.com/shesho) [wrote about a year ago](https://uxmag.com/articles/why-web-design-is-dead), there are so many good quality design resources available today, you can easily start building right away.

-I've listed here a ton of free I've found over time to help me avoid spending time designing.
+I've listed here a ton of free stuff I've found over time to help me avoid spending time designing.
 Just ready-to-use, so no AI, PSD files – PNG and SVG are fine.
 I think this his list may be handy for you if you
 * can't afford a designer
 * don't know how to design
 * don't want to design